 It’s happened to all of us: we meet a guy who sweeps us off our feet and it seems like a perfect fit – if only he was fit for a relationship.
 You can see yourself falling for him, but a little voice tells you to approach with caution.
-The connection might feel right but the timing may not be.
-It goes without saying, an incredible connection and amazing chemistry mean nothing if he’s not actually ready for a relationship.
+The connection might feel right but the timing may not be, and you want to take your time to decipher this before you let yourself fall head-over-heels in love.
+It goes without saying, an incredible connection and amazing chemistry go to waste if he’s not actually ready for a relationship.
 That being said, here are some ways to decipher whether or not this Mr. Right is ready for the role:

 1. He’s sick of the weekly bar scene